vleguenn/PyNEMO/Python/docs/source/usage.rst

 pynemo
 ------

-This command line tool takes in a bdy file and performs the extraction of boundary data and prepares the data for NEMO simulation. bdy file is a plain text file containing key value pairs.
+This command line tool reads a BDY file, extracts boundary data and prepares the data for a NEMO simulation.
+The bdy file is a plain text file containing key value pairs.
 Please look at the sample `namelist.bdy
 <http://ccpforge.cse.rl.ac.uk/gf/project/pynemo/scmsvn/?action=browse&path=%2Ftrunk%2FPython%2Fdata%2Fnamelist.bdy&view=markup>`_
 file, which shares common syntax with the NEMO simulation namelist input file.

 .. note:: Directory paths in bdy file can be relative or absolute.
-Application picks the relative path from the current working directory.
+          The application picks the relative path from the current working directory.

 Syntax for pynemo command is